Home

 Softball bunting is key to the success of any team.
 A bunting situation will come up at least once a game and certainly several times over the course of a tournament.

-Softball bunting is also a great way to break through against a pitcher that has been dominating the game.
+Bunting is also a great way to break through against a pitcher that has been dominating the game.
 "Small ball" is a common way to test the fielders and see if you can get something started.
 If a pitcher is very dominant, there is a chance that the fielders' minds may be elsewhere.
 Put the ball in play and see if they help break the ice for your team.
 Sometimes, a coach must help get things started for his/her team.
 If you drilled your team on the techniques of bunting, show confidence that they will succeed.

 Refer to the video on proper bunting techniques to see the proper mechanics of the sacrifice bunt so you know exactly what you should be seeing.